Yesung: 2016–present: Solo debut and collaborations

-Yesung released his first Japanese album on February 20, 2019 titled Story.
+Yesung released his first Japanese album on February 20, 2019, titled Story.
 The album contains eleven tracks, with the lead singles titled "いま会いにゆきます (If You)" and "Because I Love You (大切な絆)".
-He also began his tour, Super Junior-Yesung Special Live - Y's STORY, in February 2019, with stops at Tokyo, Osaka, Nagoya and Fukuoka.
+He also began his tour, Super Junior-Yesung Special Live – Y's STORY, in February 2019, with stops at Tokyo, Osaka, Nagoya and Fukuoka.
 On June 18, 2019, he released his third extended play, Pink Magic, with its lead single of the same name.

 On May 3, 2021, Yesung released his fourth extended play Beautiful Night, consisting of seven tracks, including the lead single of the same name.

 In October 2022, Yesung released the single "After Love" from the Casting in the Corner project with Solar, a remix of the 2006 version.
+He launched his YouTube channel that November, showcasing artistic content.

+On January 2, 2023, Label SJ announced that Yesung will release his first Korean studio album by the end of the month.
+A week later, the album's name is revealed to be Sensory Flows and scheduled to be released on January 25 with its lead single "Small Things".
+The album features Mark of NCT and Winter of aespa, in the reissue album, Floral Sense.
+On May 24, he released his first Japanese EP, Kimi to Iu Sakura no Hanabira ga Boku no Kokoro ni Maiorita.
+Yesung had his third comeback of the year by releasing EP, Unfading Sense on October 4 to conclude the "Sensory Series".
+He would embark on his first solo Asia tour with the same name of the EP from October 2023 until January 2024.

+On November 5, 2024, Yesung released his sixth Korean EP, It's Complicated.